 English contributes significantly to the teaching of mathematics in our school.
 Children in the EYFS develop their understanding of number, pattern, shape and space by talking about these areas with adults and other children.
 Children in Key Stage 1 meet stories and rhymes that rely on counting and sequencing.
+They are also encouraged to explain their understanding and reasoning clearly using mathematical vocabulary.
 Children in Key Stage 2 are encouraged to read and interpret problems in order to identify the mathematics involved.
-They explain and present their work to others during plenary sessions and they communicate mathematically through the developing use of precise mathematical language.
+They explain and present their work to others during maths sessions and they communicate mathematically through the developing use of precise mathematical language.